rotundasoftware/steamer/README.md

 	return this;
 };
 ```
-Now we can initialize our boat with both a mongo container and a redis container:
+Now we can initialize our boat with both a mongo container and a redis container.
 ```
 app.use( function( req, res, next ) {
 	req.ssData = new steamer.Boat( {